EU POLICIES AND PROJECTS

 e) Learning skills: the student will be able to manage databases, to produce and elaborate statistics, set up tables and graphs, using statistical software for the drafting of economic reports on local economies.

 Basic knowledge of economics both micro and macro.
 Basic knowledge of statistics.
+Familiarity with Excel.
 There are important intersections with the courses in European economy, Development economics and Cooperation and competition among firms.

 Course contents summary

-The content of the course is as follows:
+For attending students the program is as follows:

 - Guide to the use of the Eurostat Regio Data Bank for the study of the regional economies